AUAUST/tools-indesign-bundler/README.md

 7. If you did all right with setting up the environment and folders, you should also see `OK!
 INDEX FILE FOUND!`.
 Otherwise, you should see some debug information helping you understand what you did wrong.
 8. You can navigate to `BUNDLES/` where you should find a new file: `GENERATE.idjs`!
 9. That's it!
 You have your bundler running.
 Every time you'll edit the index file, it'll be bundled again to `GENERATE.idjs`.

+> **Note A**: If you want to run the bundler without Docker, you can run `node bundler.js` instead.
+You'll need to have Node.js installed and the `SCRIPTS` folder in the root of the directory.
+If you do so, don't forget to install the dependencies with `npm|yarn install` before running the script.

+> **Note B**: `docker compose run -e CURRENT_PROJECT=<name> bundler` is a way to run the bundler with a different project without having to edit the `.env` file.
+This is useful if you want to bundle multiple projects at once or don't want want to edit a file each time you want to switch projects.

 #### Using the bundler's import system